-5G1.
-Unless announced otherwise, riders who have been lapped will be pulled from the race using the following procedures:

-(a) Riders who have been lapped shall continue the lap to a designated location before the finish line and withdraw, under the control of the officials.

-(b) The Chief Referee may, after consulting with the organizer, impose the 80% rule.
+- 5G1.
+Before the start of a race, it should be announced whether lapped riders will be pulled or remain in the race.
+If riders are to be pulled, the following applies: - (a) Riders who have been lapped shall continue the lap to a designated location before the finish line and withdraw, under the control of the officials. - (b) The Chief Referee may, after consulting with the organizer, impose the 80% rule.
 Under this rule, riders whose time gap to the race leader is at least 80% of the race leader's time for the first lap will be pulled by the officials unless it is the final lap.

-(c) Riders who have been pulled because of lapping or the 80% rule will be listed in the results based on their position when pulled and the number of laps remaining.
-The results will list the number of laps remaining after the lap on which they were pulled.
+The number of 80% is merely an approximation based on a typical course; the intent is that all riders should be pulled before they are lapped. - (c) Riders who have been pulled because of lapping or the 80% rule will be listed in the results based on their position when pulled and the number of laps remaining.
+The results will list the number of laps remaining after the lap on which they were pulled. - 5G2.

-5G2.
 If lapped riders are permitted to continue in a race, they finish on the same lap as the leader, and are placed according to the number of laps down and then on their order of finish.